nifm-gin/MARVEL/README.md

 - `convol_base_dico(DICO_base_params, DICO_base_signals, vasc_params, vasc_distribs)`: function that convolves the base dictionary along the df axis to produce the vascular dictionary.
 Returns two numpy arrays, one with its parameter values of shape `(n_signals, n_parameters)` and the second with its signals of shape `(n_signals, n_pulses)`

+If you use our code, please cite :

+`Antoine Barrier and Thomas Coudert, A. Delphin, B. Lemasson and T. Christen, MARVEL: MR Fingerprinting with Additional micRoVascular Estimates using bidirectional LSTMs, Proceeding of MICCAI 2024 (2024).`